pombase/canto/documentation/canto_admin.md

 ## Reading Canto data into Chado
-The code for loading Canto JSON format files into a Chado database is sessions won't be exported next time.
-This option is provided so that annotation will be exported only once from Canto.

-To export the data from all the sessions, regardless of its state use:

-    script/canto_export.pl canto-json --all  > canto_all.json

-## Reading Canto data into Chado
 The code for loading Canto JSON format files into a Chado database is available from the [pombase-chado](https://github.com/pombase/pombase-chado) code repository.
 Follow the
 [installation instructions](https://github.com/pombase/pombase-chado/blob/master/README.md)